FREQUENTLY ASKED QUESTIONS ABOUT FACELIFT PLASTIC SURGERY

 Patients are sometimes coerced into having combination procedures with the argument that combined procedures are more cost-effective.
 There are many areas in life where it makes sense to select the least expensive option—surgery is not one of them.
 There are some logical combination surgeries you may be a candidate for, and which can be safely performed in conjunction with one another (i.e. lower face lift and lower eyelid surgery, or lower face lift and endoscopic forehead lift).
 These options can be discussed at the time of your consultation with Dr. Steinsapir.

 My friend had a facelift and now her ears look rather odd—how does Dr. Steinsapir close the ear after a facelift?

 Dr. Steinsapir spends a great deal of time and effort tailoring the closure of his facelifts.
 Some of the alterations and distortions in the appearance of the ear after a facelift are the results of sloppy or hurried technique.
 Dr. Steinsapir believes that it is well worth taking whatever time is needed to customize and perfect the facelift closure.
-It is this keen attention to detail that accounts for why Dr. Steinsapir’s facelift results are so beautiful and natural.
+Most noteworthy, it is this keen attention to detail that accounts for why Dr. Steinsapir’s facelift results are so beautiful and natural.

 When will I be able to resume working out after my facelift?

 In general, Dr. Steinsapir will allow you to go for a walk two days after your facelift (with certain restrictions).
 Most facelift patients are able to go back to work in 7 to 10 days, and to resume their regular workout schedule within three weeks.